 Some Burning Omega Speedmaster Questions Answered

-During all the time I’ve spent at watch forums, I’ve seen a lot of questions about the Speedmaster.
+During all the time I’ve spent at watch forums, I’ve seen a lot of Omega Speedmaster questions.

 - Can you hack the running seconds on a Speedmaster Pro?